aodhgan/closest-number/README.md

 # compute-escrow-privy

-A complete escrow system with a Trusted Execution Environment (TEE) backend and React frontend.
-This project enables secure escrow balance management with Privy wallet authentication.
+A TEE-backed hot–cold guessing game with a React frontend and Privy wallet authentication.
+Users prepay guesses on-chain, receive deterministic hints from the enclave, and the first exact match claims the pooled pot.

 ## Prerequisites

 Before starting development, you need to:

-1. **Deploy the Escrow Contract** (Required First Step)
+1. **Deploy the HotColdGame Contract** (Required First Step)
    - See [`onchain/README.md`](./onchain/README.md) for complete deployment instructions
    - The contract must be deployed before the TEE server can function
    - You'll need the contract address for the TEE server configuration
-   - After deployment, you'll also need to set the TEE's public address as the settler

 2. **Set up Privy Account**
    - Create an account at [Privy Dashboard](https://dashboard.privy.io)